 Soon after turning 40, I started to feel unwell, especially after eating and in the years that follow, things started to become even worst.
 The bloating was constant with peaks soon after each meal and the numerous trips to the bathroom were wearing me down.

-I always loved food and eating, but eventually it became a routine that I started to dread.
+I’ve always loved food and enjoyed eating a variety of mainly healthy food, but eventually it became a routine that I started to dread.
 What made it worst was, that although I was eating less and I was visiting the toilets up to ten times per day, my weight was going up and up.
 In fact in two years I gained 8 kg, not happy with that 🙁

 As I was in my forties, I was blaming the slower metabolism and hormonal changes for the gain, but what about the yucky feeling I constantly felt, was that also part of mid-life changes?